Rails Railway Train Station

-The aspect of our journey through life that has connections with other people and has a predetermined end unless you change trains.
+The train journey: The aspect of our journey through life that has connections with other people and has a predetermined end unless you change trains.
 It is therefore limiting your individual will, and passing through certain stages.
-It may show a journey into self awareness.
+It may show a journey into self-awareness.
 And because you are being pulled along by a power other than your own efforts, it can refer to ageing and death – especially where there is a feeling of ‘departing’ or ‘time of departure’; the train of thought or experiences that carry us through life.
 But it refers in general to your movement through life as time passes.
-Passing through certain stages; journey into self awareness; can refer to ageing and death – especially where there is a feeling of ‘departing’ or ‘time of departure’; the train of thought or experiences which carry us through life.

 The journey might be one you remember making in the past, or meeting someone from a previous journey.
 These can both refer to influences in your present life from prior to your birth.

 Train engine: The energy that takes us through life; libido.

 Example: I lived in a village/town at the foot of a huge mountain.
 I felt desperate and that I had to do something – I must climb the mountains straight away.
 I ran away from home, family, to straightaway start to climb the mountain.
 The beginning of the journey was on a train.
 Although it had been night and raining, now it was light and blue sky.
 As the train slowly climbed the mountain, I looked out on the scenery behind us.
 There were strange rock formations, mountain valleys, lovely vistas, so beautiful I wept openly at the beauty.
 Others in the carriage noticed how moved I was.

 If I was on a train, where was I going?

 Did you or did you not have a ticket?